Dealing With Difficult Parents as a Teacher

 Keep data on EVERYTHING.
 I recommend keeping a teaching journal (7 Reasons Why You Should Keep a Teacher Journal) so you can jot down events that happen each day.
 This becomes very powerful when it comes time to speak to a parent.
 If you have electronic communication, or an email system with the parents, I highly recommend you document any behavior or academic issues.
 This may annoy the parents, and they may choose to ignore the emails, but you now have a paper trail that is powerful.

 Years ago I had a parent tell me that I had never told her that her student was not doing well academically and behaviorally.
 I had been carefully sending emails to her throughout the year.
 When it came time for her to apply to a private high school, she suddenly said that no one told her that there were problems.
 I simply printed out every email that was sent throughout the year, stapled it all together into a large packet and gave it to my administration.
-I didn’t heard anything else since then.
+I didn’t hear anything else since then.

 Since I use digital science notebooks in my classroom, with Google slides, I always have the student notebooks at my fingertips that I can pull up and show a parent.
 I have also shared the entire notebook with a parent so that they can keep tabs on their student.
 This has been a real game changer!